bitelxux/anagrams/anagrams.rst

 -----------

 - One given word is anagram of itself.
-- Anagrams are **not** case sensitive so "Star" is an anagram of "Tras".
+- Anagrams are **not** case sensitive so "Star" is an anagram of "Rats".
 - Special characters as " ' " are considered as regular characters too.

 .. page::